Disabilities (ADA): Maryland

 - In addition to the federal equal opportunity laws, Maryland employers must comply with a number of state and local antidiscrimination laws, including the Maryland Fair Employment Practices Act.
 See Disability Discrimination in Maryland.

-- Maryland law prohibits discrimination against individuals with a physical handicap, individuals with a mental illness, individuals with HIV or AIDS, and/or sometimes individuals with hypertension.
+- Maryland law prohibits discrimination against individuals with a physical disability, a mental illness, HIV or AIDS and, in some cases, hypertension.
 See Maryland Fair Employment Practices Act.

 - An employer may not refuse to hire an applicant, discriminatorily classify any applicant or employee, or terminate the employment of an individual who refuses to submit to a genetic test or to make available the results of such a test.
-See Genetic Testing/Medical Inquiry Statute.
+See Genetic Testing.

 - An employer may not require a job applicant to answer any oral or written question that relates to a disability unless the disability is directly related to the applicant's ability to perform the job properly.
 See Medical Inquiry Statute.

 - Medical marijuana is legal in Maryland for qualified registered patients with a debilitating medical condition.
 See Medical Marijuana.